DusterTheFirst/ecs-notes/October 13th 2020.md

 (check-expect (calculate-annual 450 PC-B) (* 450 26))
 ```

-*Now that we have the check-expects all layed out, its time to make the function*
+Now that we have the check-expects all out, its time to make the function:
 ```scheme
 (define (calculate-annual single-paycheck pc)
     (cond [(string=? pc PC-W) (* single-paycheck 52)]